-Easy Moussaka Recipe (Ultimate Guide!)
+Easy Moussaka Recipe

 This post may contain affiliate links.
 Please read my disclosure for more info.

-If you’ve never tried making moussaka, don’t wait another day to make this easy version.
-With its delicious layers of roasted eggplant, Greek bolognese sauce and souffle-like cheesy béchamel sauce, this classsic Greek dish is a bit like lasagna… but even more delicious!
+I’ve always found moussaka irresistible if I see it on a Greek restaurant menu.
+With its delicious layers of roasted eggplant, Greek bolognese sauce and souffle-like cheesy béchamel sauce, it’s a bit like lasagna… but even more delicious!

 There are as many versions as there are Greek yia-yias (grandmas!).
 I ate many while living in Greece, and nearly all were incredibly delicious!